andrewooi99/ToDoAPI/README.md

 - Postman Collection
   - PostmanScript/ToDoAPI.postman_collection.json [How to import Postman Script](https://apidog.com/blog/how-to-import-export-postman-collection-data/)

 _Note: to view the API contracts visit http://localhost:5251/swagger

+### How to run it in docker

+At the ./ folder, open cmd terminal, then execute the following instructions in order

+- Run cmd terminal in `./ folder`
+  - Execute `docker build todoapi-v1.0.0` to allow the building of the ToDoAPI image to docker
+  - Upon successful build, execute `docker run -p 5251:80 --name todoapiv1.0.0 todoapi-v1.0.0` to run ToDoAPI container in docker, with name as todoapi-v1.0.0 in port 5251

+_Note: ToDoAPI in now hosted in docker containers running under http://localhost:5251/api

 # ToDo List REST API